Wordcab/wordcab-posts/docs/blog/posts/parallelize_tokenization.md

 ## Time to parallelize!

-It could seem like a small change, but parallelization can make a huge difference in your tokenization time.
+It seems like a small change, but parallelization can make a huge difference in your tokenization time.

-For example, I had to process a 40GB dataset including more than 6 million samples.
-It take about 4 hours to tokenize it with a single core, but less than 5 minutes with 96 cores!
+For example, I had to process a 40GB dataset with over 6 million samples.
+It takes about 4 hours to tokenize it with a single core, but less than 5 minutes with 96 cores!

 I know, you're probably thinking "that's great, but I don't have 96 cores" 😅.
 You're right, but you can still benefit from parallelization,